amayooo/data-tah-dah/README.md

 # Python-misc
- all python codes that i may re-visit
+ All python codes and files that i may re-visit